Mah Chuchak Begum: As widow

-Around this time a certain Shah Abul Maali, who belonged to the family from the great Sayyids of Termez (present-day Uzbekistan), who had escaped from the prison at Lahore, arrived at Kabul and approached Mah Chuchak Begum for refuge.
-The Begum welcomed him, was generous to him and gave her daughter Bakht-un-Nissa Begum in marriage with him.
+Around this time a certain Shah Abul-Mali, who belonged to the family from the great Sayyids of Termez (present-day Uzbekistan), who had escaped from the prison at Lahore, arrived at Kabul and approached Mah Chuchak Begum for refuge.
+The Begum welcomed him, was generous to him and gave her daughter Bakht-un-Nissa Begum in marriage to him.

 Death and aftermath

 Shah Abul Maali soon grew tired of the dominating and interfering ways of Mah Chuchak Begum.
 He wanted Kabul for himself.
-So, he killed the Begum and Haidar Qasim in 1564.
-Akbar's half-brother and Mah Chuchak's son was luckily rescued by Mirza Sulaiman of Badakshan, who defeated Abdul Maali and helped Mirza Hakim keep his hold over Kabul.
+So, he killed Mah Chuchak and Haidar Qasim in 1564.
+Akbar's half-brother and Mah Chuchak's son Mirza Hakim was luckily rescued by Mirza Sulaiman of Badakshan, who defeated Abul Maali and helped Mirza Hakim keep his hold over Kabul.
 The activities of Mah Chuchak Begum and her political ambitions certainly proved to be a headache for Akbar and troubled him like a sore thumb, just when he was trying to consolidate his father's inherited, lost and finally gained empire in India.
 But he was soon freed of Mah Chuchak Begum and her ambitious ways.

 In popular culture

-Since 2013, a television series, called Jodha Akbar airs on Zee TV, in which the role of Mah Chuchak Begum is played by actress, Mita Vashisht.
+In 2013, a television series called Jodha Akbar aired on Zee TV, in which the role of Mah Chuchak Begum was played by actress Mita Vashisht.